jcordtz/a_data_platform/README.md

 To control the *data* policies, we need to understand which environment we are working in.
 This document uses 5 environment types in the discussing of the processes.

 1. Sandbox – environment used to test functionality in each service.
 These environments do NOT contain any business/company data.
-2. Project rooms - These environments are used for establishing environments containing tools and *data* used to fulfill a development task.
+2. Project rooms - These environments are used for establishing environments containing tools and data used to fulfill a development task.
 3. Non-Production – environments that contain development, quality assurance and test scenarios.
 4. Production – environments supporting pre-production and production scenarios.
 5. Confidential – environments supporting data processing of highly confidential data.

-As mentioned you can find a project handling the establishment of such environments in a secure setup - see here for more information.
+As mentioned you can find projects handling the establishment of such environments in a secure setup - see "here" for more information.

 ### Data and security